 The National EMS Advisory Council (NEMSAC) was formed in April 2007 as a nationally recognized council of EMS representatives and consumers to provide advice and recommendations regarding EMS to NHTSA.
 NEMSAC does not exercise program management or regulatory development responsibilities, and makes no decisions directly affecting the programs on which it provides advice.

-Sign up now to receive updates on NEMSAC.
-Simply go here
+to subscribe and receive updates on NEMSAC.

 NEMSAC provides a forum for the development, consideration, and communication of information from a knowledgeable and independent perspective.
-View the NEMSAC Charter
+View the NEMSAC Charter.